Wellington Central (electorate): Population centres

+From 1890 until 1905, the four main centres of New Zealand (Auckland, Wellington, Christchurch and Dunedin) were represented by three-member electorates.
+The City Single Electorates Act 1903 divided those electorates, effective from the end of the 15th Parliament.
+The City of Wellington electorate was split into the Wellington East, Wellington Central, and Wellington North electorates.
+Wellington Central was focused on the city's central business district and surrounding suburbs.

-As of 1999 Wellington Central covered the central city and its immediate suburban periphery, stretching from Karori, Wilton and Wadestown in the west, to the summit of Mount Victoria in the east, and southwards to a boundary with the Rongotai electorate near Wellington Hospital.
-Prior to the 1999 election, its boundaries extended further north to include the suburbs of Ngaio and Khandallah.
+As of 2020, Wellington Central covered the central city and its immediate suburban periphery from Karori in the west to the summit of Mount Victoria in the east, and southwards to a boundary with the Rongotai electorate near Wellington Hospital.
+The northern boundary with Ōhāriu ran through Wilton and between Thorndon and Wadestown (which was in Wellington Central until 2014).
+From 1996 until 1999, its boundaries extended further north to include the suburbs of Ngaio and Khandallah.

 Wellington Central has one of the most affluent and well-educated constituencies in New Zealand.
 It is home to many government agencies, as well as to the New Zealand Parliament Buildings and to two universities.

-Following the 2014 boundary review, Wellington Central lost the suburb of Wadestown to the Ōhāriu electorate.

 History

 Wellington Central was established in 1905 when the multi-member urban electorate City of Wellington was replaced by three new seats: Wellington East, Wellington North and Wellington Central.
 A prominent holder of the seat was Labour Party leader Peter Fraser, who was Prime Minister from 1940 to 1949.

-Wellington Central was nominally abolished in 1993, when a redistribution moved its boundary west, resulting in the new name of Wellington-Karori.
-Pauline Gardiner won the Wellington-Karori seat in 1993.
-Three years later, a new, larger Wellington Central was created as one of the 65 original MMP constituencies in time for the 1996 election.
+The electorate was abolished in 1993, when a redistribution moved its boundary west, replaced by Wellington-Karori.
+Three years later, Wellington Central was recreated with a larger catchment as one of the 65 electorates used in the 1996 election.
+ACT New Zealand leader Richard Prebble won the electorate following National Party leader Jim Bolger's endorsement of Prebble over National candidate Mark Thomas, in order for the new ACT party to get into parliament.
+This election was featured in the documentary film Campaign directed by Tony Sutorius.

-The first elected MMP representative was ACT Party leader Richard Prebble, controversially elected in 1996 after National Party leader Jim Bolger indicated that National voters should give their electorate vote to Prebble, rather than to National candidate Mark Thomas, in order for ACT to get into parliament.
-Prebble would eventually become the third representative from Wellington Central in three elections to face defeat after a single term in office.
-Labour's Marian Hobbs held the seat from 1999, when she defeated Prebble, until 2008, when she retired.
-Grant Robertson retained Labour's hold on the seat in 2008 and has held the seat since.

-A documentary, Campaign, directed by Tony Sutorius, highlighted the events surrounding the 1996 campaign in the electorate.